WouterVerschuren/S3Portfolio/Documentation/Researches/AgileMethods.md

 12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

-there are many agile methods you can use but the 5 most used ones are:
+there are many agile methods you can use but the 4 most used ones are:
 - scrum
 - kanban
 - extreme programming
 - lean development
-- crystal